 Questions may be directed to Sheila.Pedigo@case.edu

-Case Western Reserve University is seeking funding for the Beckman Scholars Program, a three-year award provided by the Arnold and Mabel Beckman Foundation.
-The Beckman Scholars Program is a prestigious and highly selective undergraduate research program, affording undergraduate researchers an elevated level of engagement with their research mentors while also providing them with an unparalleled and financially supported undergraduate research experience that spans one academic year and two summers.
+Case Western Reserve University has benefited from the Beckman Scholars Program provided by the Arnold and Mabel Beckman Foundation.
+The three-year award began in summer 2018.
+The Beckman Scholars Program provides a 15-month mentored research experience, and is one of the most prestigious and highly selective undergraduate research programs, affording undergraduate researchers an elevated level of engagement with their research mentors while also providing them with an unparalleled and financially supported undergraduate research experience that spans one academic year and two summers.

-CWRU expects to hear in or by December 2021 whether or not we have received the Beckman Scholars Program award for 2022-24.
+CWRU applied for a new Beckman Scholars Program in June 2022 and expects to hear in or by December 2022 whether or not we have received the Beckman Scholars Program award for 2023-2026.
 However, we want students to be aware of this wonderful possibility, as you make your decisions about research opportunities.

 Just as the Beckman Scholars Program is highly selective for colleges and universities, it also is highly selective for undergraduate researchers who are selected to be Beckman Scholars.
-The Beckman Scholars Program at CWRU is directed toward undergraduate students majoring in biochemistry, biology, chemistry, neuroscience, biomedical engineering, or chemical engineering who display a genuine passion for and commitment to research beyond fulfilling academic major requirements in addition to an outstanding academic record.
+The Beckman Scholars Program at CWRU is directed toward undergraduate students majoring in biochemistry, biology, chemistry (including chemical biology), neuroscience, biomedical engineering, or biomolecular and chemical engineering who display a genuine passion for and commitment to research beyond fulfilling academic major requirements in addition to an outstanding academic record.

 Important Program Dates

 - Awards Announced: On or by April 7, 2023

 - Summer 2023 Program begins: June 1, 2023